ncsa/ncsa_system_documentation/docs/source/common/transfer.rst

      .. figure:: images/transfer/globus-authentication-required-example.png
         :alt: Authentication/Consent Required prompt example for the Nightingale endpoint.

   #.
-Click the identity you want to link (there will usually only be one option).
+Click the identity you want to link (there may only be one option).

      .. figure:: images/transfer/globus-link-an-identity.png
         :alt: Link an identity prompt example for the Nightingale endpoint.